 Hans Urs von Balthasar (A.D.
 1905-1988) Swiss priest and Jesuit theologian, friend of Henri de Henri de Lubac (A.D.
 1896–1991) French Jesuit theologian, patristic scholar, and leading critic of neo-Thomism.
-His views led to the church silencin... more, Karl Karl Barth (A.D.
-1886-1968) Swiss Reformed pastor and professor, founding figure of Neo Orthodoxy and probably the most influential Protestant theolog... more, and (A.D.
-1902–1967) Swiss physician and Roman Catholic theologian whose visionary experiences were a major inspiration for the theology of von Balthasa... more, who was a critic of neo-scholastic theology but rather than simply seeking to modernize Catholicism, argued, like Karl Barth (A.D.
-1886-1968) Swiss Reformed pastor and professor, founding figure of Neo Orthodoxy and probably the most influential Protestant theolog... more, that Christian thought and life must challenge modern sensibilities and ideologies.
+His views led to the church silencin..., Karl Karl Barth (A.D.
+1886-1968) Swiss Reformed pastor and professor, founding figure of Neo Orthodoxy and probably the most influential Protestant theolog..., and Adrienne von Adrienne von Speyr (A.D.
+1902–1967) Swiss physician and Roman Catholic theologian whose visionary experiences were a major inspiration for the ..., who was a critic of neo-scholastic theology but rather than simply seeking to modernize Catholicism, argued, like Karl Barth (A.D.
+1886-1968) Swiss Reformed pastor and professor, founding figure of Neo Orthodoxy and probably the most influential Protestant theolog..., that Christian thought and life must challenge modern sensibilities and ideologies.
 He is known for his emphasis on beauty as the theme of theology.
 Balthasar proposed a controversial new theology of Refers to the day between Jesus’ death on Good Friday and his resurrection on Easter Sunday.
-According to Christian tradition, during this interval ... more, which is connected with a hope for universal salvation.
+According to Christian tradition, during this interval ..., which is connected with a hope for universal salvation.

 “Light at the end of the arched tunnel.
 Blood on the stone wall.
 Rust on the cell’s bars.
 The glance of a gladiator sitting in his cell.
 The soldier’s sandals stepping in front of her.
 Amora grasped every detail as her world moved in slow motion, drawing her closer to her fate.
 The stench of death permeated the suffocating darkness, making a mockery of the heightened vitality within her.
 Her chains rattled, gears ground, animals roared, and people cheered.
 She gave them no heed.
 Amora, in an elegant white gown, moved with natural grace in front of a cell of prisoners.
 Her sixteen-year-old chained slave, Maria, followed behind wearing a simple tunic; a second soldier brought up the rear…”